 Some health professionals do not recommend meditation for people with severe depression or for people who might be at risk of schizophrenia.
 If you feel worse during or after practicing meditation or mindfulness, it’s best to stop the practice.

-Popular books on how to meditate are available in many bookshops and guided meditation videos can be found online.
+Books on how to meditate are available in many bookshops and guided meditation videos can be found online.
 Various organisations, generally with spiritual goals, also offer training in meditation – for example, local Buddhist temples.
 Mindfulness and meditation is also incorporated into some yoga classes.

 Here is a simple technique of meditation that is similar to those taught in these books and courses: